Veterinary Review Initiative

 We talk a lot about resident health and the things caregivers can do to keep sanctuary residents happy and healthy.
 However, it’s not just about preventing disease introduction and spread between residents – sanctuaries also have a responsibility to think about the potential for disease transmission between humans and non-human animals.
 As such, it’s important that animal caregivers and animal sanctuary leadership have at least a basic understanding of the topic of zoonoses and how zoonotic diseases spread so as to protect the human and non-human animals who come into contact with each other in sanctuary spaces or during sanctuary operations.
 In addition to ensuring the well-being of all, for animal organizations, prevention of zoonotic disease transmission is also important from a liability standpoint.

-The topic of zoonotic disease (or zoonosis, plural zoonoses) is a complicated one – in this resource, we’ll provide a simplified overview of this important topic so that sanctuaries are better situated to mitigate the risk of zoonotic disease spread at their sanctuary and while participating in activities such as animal rescue, animal adoption, community outreach, etc.
+The topic of zoonotic disease (or zoonosisAny disease or illness that can be spread between nonhuman animals and humans., plural zoonoses) is a complicated one – in this resource, we’ll provide a simplified overview of this important topic so that sanctuaries are better situated to mitigate the risk of zoonotic disease spread at their sanctuary and while participating in activities such as animal rescueAn organization that helps secure animals from dangerous or unacceptable situations.
+As organizations, rescues may or may not have dedicated permanent infrastructure for housing animals., animal adoption, community outreachAn activity or campaign to share information with the public or a specific group.
+Typically used in reference to an organization’s efforts to share their mission., etc.

 What Is Zoonotic Disease?